 Now, I will determine which patches to apply to the Oracle Home.

 - Start by getting the latest Release Update.
 I really mean the latest.
 I have helped too many customers with issues, only to find out the issue is already solved in a later Release Update.
 If your database has JAVAVM installed, then get the combo patch.

 - Review the list of important one-off patches for the specific Release Update.
 The list contains important fixes that haven’t made into a Release Update yet.
 I don’t need to get all of them, but based on my knowledge of my database, I can cherrypick those that could be relevant.

 - If I am using Data Pump, I get the Data Pump bundle patch.
 Data Pump fixes rarely make it into Release Updates, because they are not RAC-Rolling Installable which is a clear requirement for inclusion in Release Update.

 - If I am using GoldenGate, I get the GoldenGate bundle patch.

 - If my database uses OJVM (see appendix), I get the OJVM patch that matches the Release Update I am using.
 I can also get the OJVM patch as a combo patch together with the Release Update.

 Now that I have downloaded a number of zip files, I go ahead and unzip the files into separate directories.
-In the below example, I am using 19.16 Release Update, Data Pump bundle patch and a time zone patch:
+In the below example, I am using 19.16 Release Update and Data Pump bundle patch:

 I do a silent installation using a response file.
 Notice how I am applying the patches during the installation using